 Statistical measure showing the development of art prices since a chosen base year.
 Index series are often represented as graphs, and allow for a comparison with the performance of other assets.
 An index also enables the measurement of the correlation of art returns with changes in valuations of other investments.
 Two techniques are commonly used to construct an art price index based on auction transaction data.
 First, so-called ‘hedonic’ methods use all available sales information to measure changes in quality-adjusted average transaction prices.
 Second, ‘repeat-sales’ regression models only use price information on artworks for which at least two transactions are observed to estimate the average return in each period....

 Laurie A. Morin

-Multilateral treaties and bilateral agreements made largely in the latter part of the 20th century, entered into by nations in response to an unprecedented combination of political, economic and technological changes affecting the art world, and to the tension between the demand for a free international art market on the one hand and the need for countries to protect their own resources on the other.
-This is manifested in two important legislative areas: an increasing demand by developed nations for global recognition of their intellectual property rights, and an increasing demand by emerging nations for legislation to protect their cultural properties....
+Multilateral treaties and bilateral agreements relating to art, made largely in the latter part of the 20th century.
+These agreements were set up by nations in response to an unprecedented combination of political, economic, and technological changes affecting the art world, especially the tension between the demand for a free international art market and the need for countries to protect their own resources.
+This need for regulation is manifested in two important legislative areas: the increasing demand among developed nations for global recognition of their intellectual property rights, and the increasing demand among emerging nations for legislation to protect their cultural properties....

 Bruce Tattersall and Natasha Degen

 The arena in which a buyer seeks to acquire, either directly or through an agent, a particular work of art for reasons of aesthetics, connoisseurship, investment, or speculation.
 The historical beginnings of the art market lie in patronage.
 With the growth of Collecting for aesthetic and worldly motives rather than religious ones came a corresponding growth in ...